IntegratedBreedingPlatform/BMSAPI/README.md

 Authentication
 ==============

 All BMS API calls require authentication and valid access token provided.
-Please refer to the public Wiki documentation: [BMSAPI - Authentication](https://github.com/IntegratedBreedingPlatform/Documentation/wiki/BMSAPI---Authentication) for detauls.
+Please refer to the public Wiki documentation: [BMSAPI - Authentication](https://github.com/IntegratedBreedingPlatform/Documentation/wiki/BMSAPI---Authentication) for details.

 Using the BMSAPI Swagger UI